Family and Medical Leave Act (FMLA)

 Accruing paid time off while on Paid Family Leave depends on the employer’s policy.
 Employee's should clarify with their employer on whether they allow employees to continue to accrue leave while out on Paid Family Leave.

 Employers are prohibited from discriminating or retaliating against employees for requesting or taking Paid Family Leave.
 An employee must submit their completed request for Paid Family Leave within 30 days of the start of their leave to avoid losing benefits.
-Until an employee's Paid Family Leave is approved by insurance carrier, the employee is not considered to be on Paid Family Leave, and it will be up to the employer to determine how to treat the time off.
+Until an employee's Paid Family Leave is approved by their employer's insurance carrier, the employee is not considered to be on Paid Family Leave, and it will be up to the employer to determine how to treat the time off.

 Unemployment insurance is temporary income for eligible workers who lose their jobs through no fault of their own